 How much does the course cost?
 Is there a payment plan available?

-The cost of the course is $1400.
-This amount includes all required equipment (blood pressure cuff, stethoscope, and CPR face mask), but does not include the cost of the textbook.
+The cost of the course is $1775.
+This amount includes all required equipment (blood pressure cuff, stethoscope, and CPR face mask) as well as the textbook.

 The following payment plans are available:

-Payments may be made by check, money order, credit / debit card (Visa, MasterCard, Discover) and Chase QuickPay / Zelle.
+Payments may be made by check, money order, credit / debit card (Visa, American Express, MasterCard, Discover) and Chase QuickPay / Zelle.

 Do you offer job placement services?